Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 Eagles stats and trends

-- The Eagles were 5-3 ATS last season when playing as at least 3.5-point underdogs.
+- The Eagles had an ATS record of 5-3 when playing as at least 3.5-point underdogs last year.

-- Philadelphia's games hit the over seven out of 16 times last year.
+- A total of seven of Philadelphia's games last year went over the point total.

-- Philadelphia was 1-3 against the spread and 2-2 overall when the team churned out more than 386.4 yards last year.
+- When Philadelphia picked up over 386.4 yards last season, the team was 1-3 against the spread and 2-2 overall.

-- Last year the Eagles turned the ball over 29 times, six more than the Cowboys' takeaways (23).
+- The Eagles turned the ball over six more times (29 total) than the Cowboys forced turnovers (23) last year.

 Home and road insights

-- Dallas was 4-4 overall, and 3-5 against the spread, at home last year.

-- At home last year, the Cowboys were winless ATS (0-2) as 3.5-point favorites or greater.
+- At home last season, as 3.5-point favorites or more, the Cowboys were winless ATS (0-2).

-- Last year, Dallas hit the over in six of eight home games.
+- In six of eight home games last season, Dallas hit the over.

-- Philadelphia had one win against the spread last season, and was 1-7 overall, on the road.
+- Philadelphia had one win against the spread last season, and was 1-7 overall, in away games.

-- The Eagles were winless ATS (0-3) as 3.5-point underdogs or more on the road.
+- Away from home, the Eagles were winless ATS (0-3) as 3.5-point underdogs or more.

-- Last year, in four of eight away games Philadelphia hit the over.
+- In four of eight away games last year, Philadelphia hit the over.

 Powered by Data Skrive.